tombee/conductor/docs/contributing/custom-tools.md

 # Creating Custom Tools

 :::note[Prerequisites]
 This guide is for developers who want to extend Conductor with custom tools.
-If you're just getting started, begin with the [Quick Start](../quick-start.md) guide.
+If you're just getting started, begin with the [Getting Started](../getting-started/) guide.

 **Required knowledge:**